 Category filters allow you to filter eligible sites based on data-defined categories.
 For example: city, CPA territory, and circuit name.
 To use a category filter: open the filter and click on a category OR search for a category, click the check box, and click apply.

 Histogram filters show the distribution of a numerical data source across the eligible sites.
-For example: 15% Penetration Capacity, CalEnviroScreen 3.0 Scores, and Combined Capacity Potential.
+For example: Grid Circuit Capacity, CalEnviroScreen 3.0 Scores, and Combined Solar Potential.

 How to get more information from layer pop-ups